socfortress/LINUX-UFW-IP-UNBLOCK-COPILOT-ACTION/README.md

-## Unblock-IP
+## UFW-Unblock-ip.sh

 This script unblocks a specified IP address using UFW (Uncomplicated Firewall), providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.

 ### Overview

-The `Unblock-IP` script checks if an IP address is currently blocked by UFW and removes the deny rule if present.
+The `UFW-Unblock-ip.sh` script checks if an IP address is currently blocked by UFW and removes the deny rule if present.
 It logs all actions and outputs the result in JSON format for active response workflows.

 ### Script Details